Road Trip to Yellowstone National Park

 Our family loves a good road trip.
 And we love National Parks.
 So…naturally a Yellowstone road trip was in order!

 Yellowstone National Park deserves a spot on every USA bucket list.

-We were fortunate enough to spend about a month in Utah last summer and during our stay we decided a road trip to Yellowstone and Jackson Hole, Wyoming was in order.
-You can fly into Jackson, it’s a teeny tiny airport and flights were about $200 more per person when I checked, but this time we were road tripping!
+We were fortunate enough to spend about a month in Utah last summer and during our stay we decided to road trip to Yellowstone National Park and Jackson Hole, Wyoming.
+You can fly into Jackson, but flights were pricey and we already had a rental car.
+So… it was time to road trip Yellowstone!

 National Parks are full of educational and inspirational opportunities and if you’re close by, then by all means you should take advantage!

 - Evanston, Wyoming

 - Afton, Wyoming

 - Jackson, Wyoming